ltphongssvn/ac215e115groupproject/README.md

 - Request URL, curl command, and response headers all properly displayed
 - Real-time interaction with the containerized service verified

-The successful operation of Swagger UI confirms that our containerized FastAPI service is not just running but is fully self-documenting.
+The successful operation of Swagger UI confirms that our containerized Cloud Run service (FastAPI framework) is not just running but is fully self-documenting.
 This means that as we develop the actual microservices (NL+SQL agent, RAG orchestrator, and time-series forecasting), each service will automatically generate similarly comprehensive documentation, ensuring that API consumers always have accurate, up-to-date information about available endpoints and data structures.

 **Docker Compose Orchestration:**
 - Successfully created isolated network (test-docker-service_default)